ydcnanhe/codes-icassp-2022/README.md

-# Blind source separation MATLAB codes
+# Blind source separation Matlab codes
-This repository stores MATLAB codes of some analytical/classical blind source separation (BSS) algorithms we used in our icassp2022 paper "HARVESTING PARTIALLY-DISJOINT TIME-FREQUENCY INFORMATION FOR IMPROVING DEGENERATE UNMIXING ESTIMATION TECHNIQUE".
+This repository stores Matlab codes of some analytical/classical blind source separation (BSS) algorithms we used in our icassp2022 paper "HARVESTING PARTIALLY-DISJOINT TIME-FREQUENCY INFORMATION FOR IMPROVING DEGENERATE UNMIXING ESTIMATION TECHNIQUE".

 These BSS algorithms including
 1. Degenerate unmixing estimation technique (DUET) (Rickard, 2007).